VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ```

 Before we start modifying the inlists such that we can model the
-further evolution of our 5Msun star, lets clean up the directory
+further evolution of our 5 Msun star, let us clean up the directory
 and delete not needed files from our previous runs, such as the
 directories LOGS, photos, and png: